 The site is among the top ten sites for wintering waterfowl in the country.
 It supports internationally important populations of Branta bernicila hrota and Limosa lapponica and is the top site in the country for both of these species.
 A further 14 species have populations of national importance, with particular notable numbers of Tadorna tadorna (8.5% of national total), Anas acuta (11.6% of national total), Pluvialis squatarola (6.9% of national total), Calidris canutus (10.5% of national total).
 North Bull Island SPA is a regular site for passage waders such as Philomachus pugnax, Calidris ferruginea and Tringa erythropus.
 The site supports Asio flammeus in winter.
 Formerly the site had an important colony of Sterna albifrons but breeding has not occurred in recent years.
 The site provides both feeding and roosting areas for the waterfowl species.
 Habitat quality for most of the estuarine habitats is very good.
 The site has a population of the rare Petalophyllum ralfsii which is the only known station away from the western seaboard as well as five Red Data Book vascular plant species and four bryophyte species.
 It is nationally important for three insect species.
-Wintering bird populations have been monitored more or less continuously since the late 1960s, and the other scientific interests of the site.'
+Wintering bird populations have been monitored more or less continuously since the late 1960s, and the other scientific interests of the site have also been well documented.
+Future prospects are good owing to various designations assigned to site.'